zsiki/GeoEasy/doc/step_by_step.rst

 (vertical plane is the same as 2D line in this situation).
 First select the two points from the plan *S2* and *S3* from the point list.
 From the second point list select *Scan* points.
-In the *Calculation results* list we get the distances of the scanned points from the planned positons.
+In the *Calculation results* list we get the distances of the scanned points from the planned positions.

 .. code:: text